 I’m drawn to clarity.
 Not minimalism for aesthetics alone, but minimalism as discipline.
 Reducing noise.
 Defining hierarchy.
 Creating rhythm through spacing, proportion, and type.

-The work is grounded in behavior, informed by culture, and expressed through storytelling - not as decoration, but as a tool for clarity and movement.
+The work is grounded in behavior, informed by culture, and expressed through storytelling; not as decoration, but as a tool for clarity and movement.

 THINKING.